Last updated: February 28, 2023

 A Garden Fit for an Aristocrat, Open to the Public

 In 1819, John Porter erected a mansion on Meridian Hill.
 The site was called Meridian Hill because it was on the exact longitude of the original District of Columbia milestone marker, placed on April 15, 1791.
 In 1829, the mansion became departing President John Quincy Adams' home.
 After its conversion to a public park, Union troops encamped on the grounds during the Civil War.

 The U.S. government purchased the grounds in 1910.
 Landscape architects George Burnap and Horace Peaslee planned an Italian style garden.
 The structures made revolutionary use of concrete aggregate as a building material.

-- The thirteen basin cascading fountain is the longest in North America.
+The thirteen basin cascading fountain is one of the longest in North America.

 - Dante statue